 I am taking note of venues in the area that have private dining options, and G.58 cuisine has two private VIP rooms that can be turned into one grand room.
 Each accommodates up to fourteen diners and together they can accommodate up to twenty-eight.

-Overall, I’m impressed by G.58 Cuisine and have not come across a Chinese restaurant that is as elegant as them.
+Overall, I’m impressed by G.58 Cuisine and their fine dining experience.
+I have not come across a Chinese restaurant that is as elegant as them.
 The ambiance was luxurious without feeling stuffy.
 The vibe reminded me of the zen-like atmosphere most spas try to achieve.
-Except instead of massages of the body, it’s a pampering for tastebuds and sight.
+Except instead of massages of the body, it’s pampering for tastebuds and sight.
 Ha!
 It achieves both an authentic take on Chinese food as well as a meticulous and creative presentation.
 And to do all these things and still have an approachable menu is worth commending!